 Photo shown is a copy but was claimed to be the original cast taken on site.

-Update 5/13/13: It appears that this print was not discovered in the 70's as claimed, but actually just a copy of the Umatilla print (available for $30 below).
+Update 5/13/13: It appears that this print was not discovered in the 70's as claimed by Phil, but actually just a copy of the Umatilla print (available for $30 below).
 Why he would claim it was a different footprint is anyone's guess.
 It is sad that so much misinformation exists in this field of research.

 Paul Freeman's "Wrinkle Foot" casts 1984 "Wrinkle Foot" Bigfoot Left and Right Prints